raymerta/battleship/README.md

 Expected results: - Player 2 can't shoot before Player 1
                   - The serve notify the next one of his turn to shoot

+## Check hit effect

+- Game session started
+- Player 1 hit Player's 2 ship

+Expected reults: - The hitted ship visible to Player 1
+                 - Player 2 can see his ship attacked, and see who did the attack

+## Check disconnect and connect the game session

+- open Chrome browser, type 'http://localhost:10001/'
+- pick one of the servers
+- insert unique username
+- select a server
+- Click Join
+- Start playing
+- Close the tab from the browser
+- Back to the game session [http://localhost:10001/game/royal-navy/ahmed/1]

+Expected results: all ships are remains when back

 ## Special Case